Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 ## Run a Node Project in WSL

-In the Terminal using your OSCON profile, navigate to `c:\\projects\`
+In the Terminal using your OSCON profile, navigate to `~\projects\`
 1. run `cd node-shopping-cart`
 2. run `npm install`
 3. run `npm start`
+4. This preview version of WSL 2 requires obtaining the ip address of the WSL 2 distro in order to browse a web site hosted in WSL 2.
+You can find your WSL2_IP_ADDRESS by running the following in the Ubuntu shell: `ifconfig | grep inet | awk 'FNR==1{print $2}'`
-4. Use a web browser to open `localhost:3000` to see the site is working.
+5. Use a web browser to open `[WSL2_IP_ADDRESS]:3000` to see the site is working.
 You are now running  the Linux version of NodeJS locally on Windows via WSL.

-### STARTING DIRECTORY
-You can add the following line to your Terminal profile, so now it will open to your project folder:

-`"startingDirectory" : "C:\projects\node-shopping-cart"`

 ### Debug the Node Project with VS Code
-1. Open the Ubuntu 18 bash shell and type `code .` to open the project in VS Code
+1. Open the Ubuntu 18 bash shell and in the nodejs-shopping-cart directory type `code .` to open the project in VS Code
 2. This opens VS Code on Windows with a feature to debug the NodeJS project running in WSL
 3. In VS Code you can run the debugger and use breakpoints.
 You're using a Windows code editor/debugger for a project running the Linux NodeJS.
 Pretty cool!